-DISCO Curriculum Research Study
+Curriculum Research Project

 This study aims to answer the following questions:

 How are undergraduate students learning about social justice in the classroom, both inside and outside of their Digital Studies courses?
+How can instructors better support student learning about digital inequality?

 How can we inspire the next generation of technologists and policymakers to engage in cultural critique about digital technology, identity, and inequality?